+- Hold.
 A support of rock, snow or ice, used by the feet or hands in progressing from one position to another.
-Also the method of using such supports.

-Ice ax:

-An instrument similar to a pick, consisting of wooden shaft, metal adze, pick and ferrule, intended primarily for cutting holds in snow and ice, as an aid to balance and in probing for concealed crevasses.
+Also the method of using such supports. - Ice-ax.
+An instrument similar to a pick, consisting of wooden shaft, metal adze, pick and ferrule, intended primarily for cutting holds in snow and ice, as an aid to balance and in probing for concealed crevasses. - Ice fall.

-Ice fall:

 The portion of a glacier in which the surface ice is broken into a mass of blocks and crevasses due to an abrupt change in gradient of the bed of the glacier.
 Term does not apply to falling ice.
-(See Avalanche.)
+(See Avalanche.) - Igneous rock.

-Igneous rock:

 Rock formed through heat.
-Metal ore bearing rock.
+Metal ore bearing rock. - Moraine.

-Moraine:

 An accumulation of rock debris carried on or deposited by a glacier.
 Lateral moraines are found on either side of a glacier.
-Medial moraines are found in the center.

-New mountains:

-High, rough, jagged peaks with little evidence of wind or water erosion.

-Old mountains:

-Rounded, forested, rolling type of mountains with no precipitous peaks.

-Pitch:

-A steep and difficult part of a mountain where it is impracticable or impossible to stop for a rest.
+Medial moraines are found in the center. - New mountains.
+High, rough, jagged peaks with little evidence of wind or water erosion. - Old mountains.
+Rounded, forested, rolling type of mountains with no precipitous peaks. - Pitch.
+A steep and difficult part of a mountain where it is impracticable or impossible to stop for a rest. - Piton.

-Piton:

 A steel spike used as an aid in climbing.
-It is hammered into ice or cracks in the rock and serves as a belay point.
+It is hammered into ice or cracks in the rock and serves as a belay point. - Piton hammer.

-Piton hammer:

 A short light hammer used for driving pitons.
-It has a wooden handle and the head comes to a sharp point which is used primarily for clearing debris from cracks and chopping ice off holds to be used.
+It has a wooden handle and the head comes to a sharp point which is used primarily for clearing debris from cracks and chopping ice off holds to be used. - Rappel.
+The process whereby a climber lowers himself by means of a rope down steep rock, snow or ice.

-Rappel:

-The process whereby a climber lowers himself by means of a rope down steep rock, snow or icc.

-Rappelling:
+Rappelling.
 The act of executing a rappel.

-Rappel point

-The rock, tree, or rope sling to which the rappel rope is secured.

-Rib:

-A small ridge on a rock face.

-Rock falls:

-The fall of any quantity of rock on a mountainside.

-Roping down:

-See Rappel.

-Scree:

-Steep slope composed of small unconsolidated rocks and gravel that will roll under foot.
+- Rappel point.
+The rock, tree, or rope sling to which the rappel rope is secured. - Rib.
+A small ridge on a rock face. - Rock falls.
+The fall of any quantity of rock on a mountainside. - Scree.
+Steep slope composed of small unconsolidated rocks and gravel that will roll under foot. - Snow cushion.
+An accumulation of wind-transported snow deposited in calm areas. - Sound rock.

-Snow cushion:

-An accumulation of wind-transported snow deposited in calm areas.

-Sound rock:

 Firm rock which holds together well.
-The opposite of rotten rock.
-Snaplink:

-An oval-shaped metal ring with a hinged gate to permit fastening it to a rope or piton.
+The opposite of rotten rock. - Snaplink.
+An oval-shaped metal ring with a hinged gate to permit fastening it to a rope or piton. - Talus slope.

-Talus slope:

 A slope composed of debris fallen from a dominating rock face.
-The steepness of talus slopes may vary from about 25° for fine debris to about 45° for coarse material.
+The steepness of talus slopes may vary from about $25^{\circ}$ for fine debris to about $45^{\circ}$ for coarse material. - Tension climbing.
+Climbing in which the belayer holds the climber on the rock with tension on the rope. - Timber line.

-Tension climbing:

-Climbing in which the belayer holds the climber on the rock with tension on the rope.

-Timber line:

 The line at which trees cease to grow.
-The altitude depends on wind, moisture, soil conditions and geographical location.

-Trail markers:

-Wooden dowels, 3/16 x 36 inches, of which the upper 12 inches is painted orange or black.
+The altitude depends on wind, moisture, soil conditions and geographical location. - Trail markers.
+Wooden dowels, $3/16 \ge 36$ inches, of which the upper 12 inches is painted orange or black.
 Placed in snow at intervals along route to identify it in fog, storm, or when trail has become obliterated.

-Traversing:

-Climbing across or zig-zagging, rather than climbing directly up or down.

-Travois.

-A primitive vehicle, frame, or net for hauling a load by dragging or by rope suspension.
+Sticks, willow wands, branches, and blazed trees. - Traversing.
+Climbing across or zig-zagging, rather than climbing directly up or down. - Travois.
+A primitive vehicle, frame, or net for hauling a load by dragging or by rope suspension. - Wall.

-Tree line:

-See Timber line.

-Wall:

 A vertical or nearly vertical mountainside.

-Willow wands:

-See Trail markers.